 •These joke forms are also described Jim's audio/workbook package, "How to Write a Joke: the 7 basic joke forms "

-•Another version of editing less targeted to those pursuing a stand-up comedy career is described in Jim's audio/workbook package, "Editing Your Comedy or Serious Speech into an Act"
+•Another version of editing which is less targeted to those pursuing a stand-up comedy career is described in Jim's audio/workbook package, "Editing Your Comedy or Serious Speech into an Act"

 Details upon request.